gabivlj/config/nvim/README.md

  1. <ctrl shift f> for grep across files
  1. leader means \
  1. <leader git> see changed files.
  1. i added visualmulti.
-Do <ctrl n> to multicursor on the word
+Do visual + <ctrl n> to multicursor on the word, there is like vscode
  1. to replace across files i grep across files the substring, then i do quickfix all (ctrl q) and type
      `:cdo s/StringOne/StringTwo/g | update`